Nikolaos Frousos

-Nikolaos Frousos (Greek: Νικόλαος Φρούσος; born 29 April 1974) is a former Greek footballer who played for Cyprus giants Anorthosis Famagusta.
+Nikolaos Frousos (Greek: Νικόλαος Φρούσος; born 29 April 1974) is a former Greek footballer who played for Cyprus Anorthosis Famagusta.

 Career

 Frousos' career began when he signed a professional contract with Ionikos, making his first first-team appearance in 1992 at the age of 18, transferred from Erani Filiatra.
 He stayed there for eight years where he scored 59 goals.
 In the summer of 2000 he moved to PAOK FC for three years, scoring 16 goals.
 The following year he moved back to Ionikos for a single season.
 In June 2004, he signed with the Cypriot giants Anorthosis Famagusta.
 During the four years he played for Anorthosis, he won two championships (2004–2005 & 2007–2008), and one cup (2006–2007).
 He is married and has 2 children, one girl, Katerina, and one boy, Apostolos.